imjihuan/fuego/docs/rst_src/Building_Documentation.rst

  * .rst files in fuego/docs

 The fuego-docs.pdf file is a legacy file that is several years old.
 It is only kept around for backwards compatibility.
-I might be worthwhile to scan it and see if any information is in it that is not in the wiki and migrate it to the wiki.
+It might be worthwhile to scan it and see if any information is in it that is not in the wiki and migrate it to the wiki.